 I think it is safe to say that the world and the majority of people are attempting to be more sustainable, and think about the environment more.
 Therefore, a huge part of this comes down to fashion.
-I love this post by Jenny who is currently on her sustainable fashion journey, so you should definitely check that out!
-But it inspired me to talk about my sustainable journey too.
+That is why I think you should look at the fashion finds in your wardrobe.

 It is clear how damaging fast fashion has always been for the environment.
 However, it can be difficult to throw away our “normal” habits or life that we have always known.
 We have been brought up one way and now being told another.